Table of Contents

 What would you say are the worst smelling essential oils?
 Is there an oil that you just really dislike?
 Come on, you know there is at least one that you just don't want to ever crack open again.

-There are lots of good essential oil options to enjoy for aromatherapy but we wanted to know what essential oils are the least favorites.
-Find out what our Loving Essential Oil readers voted on and see if they surprise you at all.
+There are lots of good essential oil options to enjoy for aromatherapy, but we wanted to know which essential oils are the least favorite.
+Find out what our Loving Essential Oil readers voted on and see if they surprise you.

 Here is the question we asked our readers: